vishalpalaniappan/automated-system-viewer/README.md

 - It visualizes the system level trace in the canvas using React Flow.
 - It visualizes the input/output variables in the system level trace.
 - It visualizes the input/output variables for the selected node in the system level trace.
 - It provides a user interface to filter through the traces with key values extracted from the trace input.

+Note: Once system level root cause analysis is implemented in ASP, traces that end in failures will be visualized in ASV along with the root cause of failure.

 # Providing feedback